Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-Now we can proceed to characterize the stability of the spherical convolution to admissible perturbations [cf. Def.~\ref{def:rotationDiffeomorphism}] of the input.
+We can now proceed to characterize the stability of spherical convolutional filters to diffeomorphism perturbations [cf. Def.~\ref{def:rotationDiffeomorphism}] in the input spherical signal.

 \begin{theorem}[Stability of spherical filters] Let $x \in\mathbb{L}^2(\mbS_2) $ be a spherical signal, and $H$ be a Lipschitz filter with constant $C_h$ [cf. Def~\ref{def:Lipschitz}].
-Consider an admissible perturbation $\tau$ [cf. Def~\ref{def:rotationDiffeomorphism}] that satisfies
+Consider the diffeomorphism perturbation $\tau$ [cf. Def~\ref{def:rotationDiffeomorphism}] that satisfies

-Then, for the rotation diffeomorphism $x_{\tau}$ [cf. \eqref{eq:perturbedSignal}] it holds that
+Then, for the perturbed input spherical signal $x_{\tau}$ [cf. \eqref{eq:perturbedSignal}], it holds that

-\end{theorem} \begin{proof} See Appendix \ref{proof:theoremStabilityCov}. \end{proof} Theorem \ref{thm:stabilityConv} establishes that spherical convolutions are stable to small perturbations in the domain (modulo rotations).
-More specifically, the difference in the output between filtering $x$ or a perturbed version $x_{\tau}$ of it, is bounded.
-In fact, it is bounded linearly by the size of the perturbation $\epsilon$, and the proportionality constant is given by $8 C_{h}$.
-A careful design of the filter can reduce the constant $C_{h}$ and thus lead to more stable filters.
-The constant term $8$ depends on the domain, and can be improved by further restricting the class of filters.
-Theorem \ref{thm:stabilityConv} reduces to Corollary~\ref{cor:permutationEquivarianceConv} if the rotation diffeomorphism $\tau$ reduces to a rotation $r$, i.e. $\| \tau \|_\SO3=\| \nabla \tau \|_\SO3=0$.
+\end{theorem} \begin{proof} See \ref{proof:theoremStabilityCov}. \end{proof} Theorem \ref{thm:stabilityConv} establishes that spherical convolution filters are Lipschitz stable to diffeomorphism perturbations (modulo rotations).
+More specifically, the output difference between filtering $x$ and a perturbed version $x_{\tau}$ of it, is bounded linearly by the perturbation size $\epsilon$ with respect to the stability constant $8 C_{h}$.
+When the diffeomorphism perturbation is close to the rotation operation (i.e., $\epsilon \to 0$), the bound approaches zero and the spherical convolutional filter maintains performance.
+The stability constant implies the role of the filter property.
+A careful design can reduce the Lipschitz constant $C_{h}$ and thus, lead to more stable filters.
+The constant term $8$ depends on the domain, which can be improved by further restricting the class of filters.
+Note that Theorem \ref{thm:stabilityConv} reduces to Corollary~\ref{cor:permutationEquivarianceConv} if the diffeomorphism perturbation $\tau$ reduces to the rotation operation $r$, i.e. $\| \tau \|_\SO3=\| \nabla \tau \|_\SO3=0$.

-In summary, Theorem~\ref{thm:stabilityConv} establishes that spherical convolutional filters are stable to small perturbations of the input (modulo rotations).
-More concretely, if we apply the filter to a perturbation of the signal (given by a rotation diffeomorphism), instead of applying it to the original signal, then the output changes proportionally to the size of the perturbation, with a proportionality constant given by the characteristics of the filter.